 Centro: Centro is the business heart of Rio where the narrow roads buzz with life during the week becoming, with the exception of the areas around Lapa, the Teatro Municipal, and the excellent cultural centres, a virtual ghost town after noon on Saturday.
-But things are changing, and rapidly.
+But things are changing.

 Rio grew out of Centro, so this is where you find the bulk of the city’s historical sites, churches and the best museums.
-On 1 March 2013 the port area of Centro witnessed the opening of the Museu do Arte do Rio (MAR), one of many new cultural institutions that are scheduled to open prior to the 2016 Olympics, including on the eve of the Games, the magnificent Museu do Amanhã and AquaRio, Rio’s new aquarium.
+In March 2013 the port area of Centro witnessed the opening of the Museu do Arte do Rio (MAR), one of many new cultural institutions that opened in time for the 2016 Olympics, including on the eve of the Games, the magnificent Museu do Amanhã and AquaRio, Rio’s new aquarium.
 The largest in South America.

 Lapa, once a downtrodden red light district, in now one of Rio’s evening hot spots for bars, restaurants, music and shows, especially at the weekend, while Centro is also home to the sambodromo, where the carnival parades take place each year.

 Santa Teresa: Until recently Santa Teresa was probably best known for its trams (Bonde) and the fact that Ronnie Biggs chose to live there.
-Today it is the hip, bohemian area of Rio that houses many art galleries and studios, as well as chic b&b options and the fashionable Santa Teresa Hotel.
+Today it is the hip, bohemian area of Rio that houses many art galleries and studios, as well as chic b&b options and the fashionable Santa Teresa Hotel by Sofitel.
 It is also home to some special and atmospheric restaurants such as Aprazivel.
-Not well served for public transport, it meets Centro — entertainment wise — at Lapa.
+Not well served for public transport, it meets Centro – entertainment wise – in Lapa.